OpenShopChannel/WSC-Patcher/docs/patch_overwrite_ios.md

   - `textinput::EventObserver` at `0x802f7a9`
   - `ipl::keyboard::EventObserver` at `0x802f8418`

+---
-3. We need to devise a way to have the channel overwrite IOS memory.
+Next, we need to devise a way to have the channel overwrite IOS memory.

 We have carved out our own space at `0x80014428` to put a function.
 Thankfully, the operation is fairly simple: